Amédée Méreaux: Life and career

-Jean-Amédée Lefroid de Méreaux was born as son and first child of Joseph-Nicolas Lefroid de Méreaux and Marie Angélique-Félicité Blondel (1774-1840), daughter of the lawyer Jean Blondel (1733-1810), on the 18th of September in Paris.
+Jean-Amédée Lefroid de Méreaux was born as son and first child of Joseph-Nicolas Lefroid de Méreaux and Marie Angélique-Félicité Blondel (1774-1840), daughter of the lawyer Jean Blondel (1733-1810), on 18 September in Paris.
 His grandfather, Nicolas-Jean Lefroid de Méreaux (1745–1797), was a composer of operas and oratorios.

 Méreaux's parents - especially his mother - wanted him to pursue a career in advocacy, so he received a very careful education at a young age, while learning to play piano from his father.
-Louise-Eugénie Lefroid de Méreaux (1808-1892), his sister, was born 6 years after him, on the 28th of February 1808.
+Louise-Eugénie Lefroid de Méreaux (1808-1892), his sister, was born 6 years after him, on 28 February 1808.
 Their relationship with each other is unknown, but the Fantaisie et variations, Op.
 11, and L'Inquiétude, Op.
 20, both works of Méreaux, are dedicated to her.

 At the age of ten, Méreaux took harmony lessons from Anton Reicha.
 During this time period, he rapidly progressed at piano playing and went on to study at the Lycée Charlemagne, where he received first prize in a piano competition the same year.
 It was clear that Méreaux wanted to pursue a career in music rather than in advocacy, so his parents - particularly his mother - placed his ambition over working in the fields of advocacy.

 When Méreaux was barely 14 years of age, his father let his first works to be published, most-likely through his connections as a musician.
 After his studies at the Lycée Charlemagne, he went on to learn counterpoint and composition under Reicha, potentially at the Conservatoire de Paris in 1815, as Reicha had been a teacher there since 1809 at that point.

 His compositions are known for their immense difficulty – Marc-André Hamelin considered them more difficult than those of Charles-Valentin Alkan.
 His best-known work is his 60 Grandes Études, Op.
 63. Of this album, the "Bravura" étude, Op.
 63 No. 24, has passages where the pianist's two hands cross over each other simultaneously every quaver, at the speed of crotchet = 100.
 However, not all of his works have such difficulties.

 Although his works are considered by some, including Hamelin, to be unmusical, this view is not held by everyone.
 Despite his current obscurity, some of his Op.
 63 études were included in piano collections edited by Isidor Philipp, and there is a street in Rouen named after him.
 In 2011, five of his Op.
 63 études were recorded by Cyprien Katsaris.

 As a musicologist, he is known for his study Les Clavecinistes de 1637 à 1790, written between 1864 and 1867.
 One of his students was Charlotte Tardieu, with whom he later performed.